Quality Marks - The Lindfield School

 Arts Mark is the creative quality standard for schools, accredited by Arts Council England.
 It provides a clear framework for teachers to plan, develop and evaluate arts, culture and creativity across the curriculum.

 We are working towards Arts Mark Platinum.
 This will include a two year Erasmus Plus funded animation project with the Franz Marc School in Dusseldorf, Germany.
-A group of Lindfield students visited Franz Marc in march 2018 and will host a visit from their students in September 2018.
+A group of Lindfield students visited Franz Marc in March 2018 and hosted a visit from their students in September 2018.
+This exchange programme will continue in 2019.